AnkithaBH/AWS-Terrafrom-Scripts/README.md

-# AWS-Terrafrom-Scripts
+AWS-Terrafrom-Scripts

-Terraform scripts to automate deployments of mini-projects, on AWS cloud.
-Have uploded mini-projects performed by me.
+Here you will find the terraform scripts of successfully executed mini-projects.

+Categories:
+1.Compute
+2.Storage
+3.Best Practices